-(a) Information on significant transactions:None
+(a) Information on significant transactions: None

-The following is the information on significant transactions required by the "Regulations Governing the Preparation of Financial Reports by Securities Issuers" for the Company:
+The following is the information on significant transactions required by the "Regulations Governing the Preparation of Financial Reports by Securities Issuers" for the Company for the years ended December 31, 2024:

-- (i) Loans to other parties: None - (ii) Guarantees and endorsements for other parties:None

-- (iii) Securities held as of December 31, 2023 (excluding investment in subsidiaries, associates and joint ventures):None - (iv) Individual securities acquired or disposed of with accumulated amount exceeding the lower of NT\$300 million or 20% of the capital stock:None - (v) Acquisition of individual real estate with amount exceeding the lower of NT\$300 million or 20% of the capital stock:None - (vi) Disposal of individual real estate with amount exceeding the lower of NT\$300 million or 20% of the capital stock:None - (vii) Related-party transactions for purchases and sales with amounts exceeding the lower of NT\$300 million or 20% of the capital stock:None - (viii) Receivables from related parties with amounts exceeding the lower of NT\$100 million or 20% of the capital stock:None - (ix) Trading in derivative instruments:None - (b) Information on investees:None - (c) Information on investment in mainland China:None - (d) Major shareholders:None
+- (i) Loans to other parties:None - (ii) Guarantees and endorsements for other parties:None - (iii) Securities held as of December 31, 2024 (excluding investment in subsidiaries, associates and joint ventures):None - (iv) Individual securities acquired or disposed of with accumulated amount exceeding the lower of NT\$300 million or 20% of the capital stock:None - (v) Acquisition of individual real estate with amount exceeding the lower of NT\$300 million or 20% of the capital stock:None - (vi) Disposal of individual real estate with amount exceeding the lower of NT\$300 million or 20% of the capital stock:None - (vii) Related-party transactions for purchases and sales with amounts exceeding the lower of NT\$300 million or 20% of the capital stock:None - (viii) Receivables from related parties with amounts exceeding the lower of NT\$100 million or 20% of the capital stock:None - (ix) Trading in derivative instruments:None - (b) Information on investees:None - (c) Information on investment in Mainland China:None - (d) Major shareholders:

-Shareholding Shareholder's Name Shares Percentage YEH TSAI, HSIU-HUA 7,707,879 13.17 % SHIDAMAO Investment Co., Ltd. 7,058,000 12.06 % HENG-TSAN, YEN 5,909,658 10.09 % BEIZI Investment Co., Ltd. 3,588,804 6.13 % RONGWEN Investment Co., Ltd. 3,551,979 6.06 %
+Shareholding Shareholder's Name Shares Percentage YEH TSAI, HSIU-HUA 10,448,979 17.85 % SHIDAMAO Investment Co., Ltd. 7,058,000 12.06 % BEIZI Investment Co., Ltd. 3,588,804 6.13 % RONGWEN Investment Co., Ltd. 3,551,979 6.06 % HENG-TSAN, YEN 2,979,828 5.09 %